Target level of study

 Objectives

-- Acquire the knowledge and skills necessary to pass the category A and A+ civil service exams ( , etc.), which are entrance exams for the IRA, territorial attaché, public finance inspector, customs inspector, DGCCRF inspector, etc.
+- Competition objective: to acquire the knowledge and skills necessary to pass the category A and A+ civil service examinations (entrance examinations for the IRA, local government attaché, public finance inspector, customs inspector, DGCCRF inspector, etc.).

 Organization